liquidsec/aspnetCryptTools/README.md

 For FormsDecrypt.cs:

+After building, run on the command line.
+Example: FormsDecrypt.exe <your encrypted forms cookie>

+For FormsEncrypt.cs:

 By default, it loads an existing cookie and swaps out the userData field, and adds time to the expiry.
 To change the username, simply comment out the existing one and use the currently commented line which uses a user-defined username.